REACH Enrollment

 4. If denied, REACH can provide your doctor's office appeal information

-6. REACH will contact you on an ongoing basis to offer educational materials or information about your prescribed Reata medicine
+6. REACH will contact you on an ongoing basis to offer educational materials or information about your prescribed medicine

 The timeline for this process varies by insurance company and may take just a few days up to several weeks.
+Biogen provides insurance information for informational purposes only and makes no representations or warranties regarding the completeness or accuracy of any such information.

 Care Navigators

-Once enrolled in REACH, Care Navigators will help you navigate your journey of starting and continuing with your prescribed Reata medicine.
+Once enrolled in REACH, Care Navigators will help you navigate your journey of starting and continuing with your prescribed medicine.

 Care Navigators will be your primary point of contact for REACH and may provide answers to questions about your: